Tips on how to avoid being a victim of crime

 - You have the right to restitution.

-Find out more about your rights and what it entails by reading the full Service Charter for Victims of Crime in South Africa.
+Learn more about your rights and what it includes in the full Service Charter for Victims of Crime in South Africa.

 Victim Empowerment Programme